 With native apps the hardest problem is distribution.
 Mobile apps can take up a lot of storage space on your phone.
 Progressive Web App takes up far less space, on average, and they could save you a significant amount of storage and bandwidth (from downloading apps).

 In this blog, we are going to look at how we can implement Progressive Web App behavior into existing or new ASP.NET MVC 5 applications.
 If you are new to Progressive Web Apps (PWAs) please take some time to familiarize yourself with the concepts of PWA and the different development methodologies

 Progressive Web Apps are user experiences that have the reach of the web, and are:

+Engaging – Feel like a natural app on the device, with an immersive user experience.
 This new level of quality allows Progressive Web Apps to earn a place on the user’s home screen.

 - Open your existing ASP.NET MVC 5 solution.

 - Adding icons of different sizes inside the Content folder.

 - Now, add manifest.jsonfile in the root of MVC project.
 You can get more information about manifest.json (or manifest.webmanifest) at MDN Web Docs.